 My father did not love the game.
 Why?
 Because he didn’t play computer games.
 How could I be so wrong?
 Because I was a child.
 But my father did love me, and so he appeared very excited about the gift and told me he loved it.
 Then he made brunch, challah French toast that was filled on the inside with a blueberry compote cream cheese that he made that morning.
 “Oh,” I thought, my dad likes to cook.
 Next time, I’ll get him a food-related gift.
 And that was the first thing I ever learned in my life.

-Reader, if you happen to be a child, I encourage you to learn from my childhood faux pas.
+Reader, if you happen to be a child, I also encourage you to learn from my childhood faux pas.
 What might the father in your life want on his Day?
 To give you some ideas, we put together a Father’s Day Gift Guide.
 Here are some of the hits:

 We’ve all been there – it’s hours past dinner, and you find yourself staring blankly into the fridge, with no idea what you are craving.
 Or maybe you’re about to sit on the couch and catch up on your favorite movie, and you want to mindlessly nosh.
 Whatever your excuse is – we’ve got you covered, with the Late Night Snack.
 This collection spans all tastes – a meaty, wine soaked cheese from Italy, a spicy sausage, chocolates, nuts, dried figs and salty crackers.
 We encourage you to enjoy these treats – standing up at the kitchen counter in your pajamas.